FOR INFORMATION ON THE HOSPICE BENEFIT COMPONENT, PLEASE CLICK HERE

 - Part C and D Rewards and Incentives Programs (RI Programs)

-- Medicare Hospice Benefit Component (Separate RFA) - NEW
+- Medicare Hospice Benefit Component (Separate RFA)

 For more details on these Model Components please see the links to the VBID and VBID Hospice Benefit Components Requests for Applications (RFA) below.

 Hospice Benefit Component

 The Centers for Medicare & Medicaid Services announced in January 2019 that beginning in CY 2021, through the VBID Model, participating MAOs could include the Medicare hospice benefit in their Part A benefits package.